arafkarsh/ms-springboot-324-ai/README.md

 ## Pre-Requisites

+1. SpringBoot 3.2.4
-1. Java 21+
+2. Java 22
+3. Jakarta EE 10 (jakarta.servlet.*, jakarta.persistence.*, javax.validation.*)
-2. PostgreSQL Database
+4. PostgreSQL Database

 By default the app will use H2 In-Memory Database.
 No Database setup required for this.

 ## Step 1.1 - Getting Started